 “O foolish ones, and slow of heart to believe all that the prophets have spoken!
 Was it not necessary that the Christ should suffer these things and enter into his glory?”And beginning with Moses and all the Prophets, he interpreted to them in all the Scriptures the things concerning himself.
 (Luke 24:25-27)

 So Jesus was pretty clear: the Scriptures—specifically the Old Testament—are all about Him.
 So how do we find Jesus in the Old Testament?
 Here are six broad categories that help us to see Jesus in all of Scripture:

 1. Christophanies.
 These are the appearances of Jesus in the Old Testament before His incarnation.
 In these Jesus frequently appears as “The Angel of the Lord” (which is different than “AN angel of the Lord”).
-Passages to study include: Judges 2:1-5; Joshua 5:13-15; Isa.
-6:1-13.
+Passages to study include: Judges 2:1-5, Joshua 5:13-15, and Isaiah 6:1-13.

 2. Types.
 Old Testament representative figures and institutions that foreshadowed Jesus.
 These include the tabernacle, the sacrificial system (now you’ve got a reason to go read Leviticus!), the prophets, priests and kings (esp.
 David & Solomon).
 Key prophetic ministries to study are Elijah and Elisha.

 3. Analogous service.
 These are people who do things that ultimately Jesus does perfectly and completely.
 TIm Keller & Sinclair Ferguson do a brilliant job explaining these here.